Zhong-Lab-UCSD/iMARGI-Docker/docs/source/installation.md

 server.
 However, if you really cannot run Docker on your machine, you might want to try to configure these tools.
 It requires root access to your machine and solid experience of Linux server administration.

 We cannot guarantee success of local configuration.
-If you encounter some problems or have suggestions, please create issues in the [iMARGI-Docker GitHub repo](https://github.com/Zhong-Lab-UCSD/iMARGI-Docker).
+If you encounter some problems or have suggestions, please view or create issues in the [iMARGI-Docker GitHub repo](https://github.com/Zhong-Lab-UCSD/iMARGI-Docker).
 If you are using Ubuntu (18.04), the following command lines we used to configure iMARGI-Docker might help you.

 ``` bash